 We have to admit that the design is simply neat and can be liked.
 From the ergonomics side they are as same as MSBS so there is no point to how they work.
 Aluminum stock of 20-inch DMR is comfortable and can be adjusted in great range.
 Also, additional monopod for stability can be attached.
 Unfortunately, we had no opportunity to shoot, but we hope that in the future we will have opportunity to take them to the range.
 For now, we were told that they work well and there is not much to complain about.
 Maybe in the end of 2018 or in the 1Q2019 the prototype MSBS-7,62N will be available for testing. and conduct factory tests.

-What if, for example, will happen if MOD will not adopt this weapon or choose something different?
+What will happen if Polish MOD decide not to adopt MSBS-7,62N?
+Or select something different?
 Nothing.
-Because project right from the beginning is financing by the factory own founds, weapon can be sold to the civilian market or exported.
-This is very good information because it appears that when MSBS-7,62N rifles will be bought by Polish Army it will finds its way to the hands of the soldiers very quickly and civilian shooter will not have to wait long to opportunity to purchase one.FULL STORY
+Because project right from the very beginning is funded by FB Radom what means that weapon can be sold to the civilian market or exported.
+This is very good information because it appears that when MSBS-7,62N rifles will be procured by Polish Army ,it will finds its way to the hands of the soldiers very quickly and civilian shooters will not have to wait long to buy one.